 The Junior and Interdisciplinary Faces of International Security Program, affectionately dubbed, “New Faces” was the brain-child of Peter Feaver and Henk Goemans.
-Now in its twentieth year, it has become one of our most successful efforts.
+Now in its twenty second year, it is one of our signature programs.
 It has been funded by the Smith Richardson Foundation, the Josiah Trent Memorial Foundation, the Duke University Center for International Studies, by the Lynde and Harry Bradley Foundation, and (most recently) by the Scaife Foundation.

 The TISS “New Faces” project addresses the need to cultivate and strengthen the ties among junior scholars examining U.S. national strategy and foreign policy.
 In particular, the project aims to foster interdisciplinary scholarship in security studies by identifying and investing in outstanding junior scholars who are doing their research in fields such as Political Science, History, and Public Policy.

 The format of the TISS “New Faces” initiative is simple.
 Six of the most highly-qualified young scholars who are working in the field of Security Studies are invited to participate in the conference.
 They will have just completed their doctoral dissertations, or be nearing the completion thereof.
 Most of them will be on, or about to go on the job-market.
 A committee, composed of TISS faculty members, seeks nominations from the leading scholars in security studies, and, after reviewing their applications, selects the most suitable candidates.
 The decision is based primarily on the qualifications of the candidates, but an effort is made to ensure that they are drawn from a cross-section of the different disciplines.